Formatting Category Pages

 The Title field is automatically filled with the name that was provided when first creating the page.
 You can change the title to whatever you like, although this will not change the URL for the category page.
 It will change the display title on the "View" tab.
 For information on how to change the URL of the category page, read about the Wiki Title Editor.

-Summaries provide a brief abstract to whatever the category page is about.
-Because they show up on searches and underneath the category image, they are very useful for identifying a category.
+Summaries provide a brief idea of what the category page is about.
+They show up on searches and underneath the category image, so they are very useful for identifying a category.

 Typical content in a summary includes date of release, important specifications, and possibly an ID number.

 Images help users recognize the topic of a category page.
-Most folks will use the category image as a form of identification, so it is important that it be general enough to cover all the sub-categories and guides that it holds, but specific enough that people can easily identify the category at a glance.
+Most people will use the category image as a form of identification, so it is important that it be general enough to cover all the sub-categories and guides that it holds, but specific enough that people can easily identify the category at a glance.
 Since the image will often be viewed as a thumbnail, it should be simple and free of clutter.
-The pictures on category pages do not have to be cropped to a specific aspect ratio, however they do have to be at least 300 x 150 pixels.
-They will fit the space best, though, if cropped to a 4:3 aspect ratio.

 Here's an example: